2014 Pittsburgh Steelers season

 The Steelers playing the Kansas City Chiefs on December 21.

 The 2014 season was the Pittsburgh Steelers' 82nd in the National Football League (NFL), their 15th under general manager Kevin Colbert and their eighth under head coach Mike Tomlin.

 The Steelers honored the 40th anniversary of their first Super Bowl winning team, Super Bowl IX, during their Week 13 game against the New Orleans Saints at Heinz Field on November 30 (the Steelers played the Super Bowl at Tulane Stadium that year).
 The team wore a special patch and honored the players at halftime.
 Though it also served as the team's annual alumni weekend, the team did not wear their alternate 1934 "Bumblebee" throwbacks for this game.
 Instead, the Steelers wore the "Bumblebee" jerseys against the Indianapolis Colts on October 26.

 They managed to improve from their 8–8 record from each of their previous two seasons with their week 15 victory against the Atlanta Falcons, and ensured their first winning season since 2011.
 They also clinched a playoff berth for the first time since that same year with their week 16 victory over the Kansas City Chiefs.
 The Steelers won the AFC North division title, but lost to the Baltimore Ravens in the wild-card round of the playoffs by a score of 30–17.
 The Steelers became the first team in NFL history to have a 4,500-yard passer, 1,500-yard receiver and 1,300-yard rusher in the same season.
 Aided by a monster season from Ben Roethlisberger where he passed for 4,952 yards and 32 scores to go with his 103.3 passer rating (including a 2-game stretch where he threw 12), the Steelers scored 436 points in the regular season, which is a franchise record.
 They scored 32 or more points 5 times during the season.

-This would be the last season until 2020 (and the last one of the 2010's) in which the Steelers did not face the New England Patriots.
+This would be the last season until 2020 (and the last one of the 2010s) in which the Steelers did not face the New England Patriots.